aj4ayushjain/Read-Count-System/README.md

   3. Flask_login - For handling of the session cookies in the system across threads without memory error
   4. Flask_sqlalchemy - Handling databases tables along with session
   5. Flask_table-  To create dynamic table with links

+# Directory Structure and Files

+  1.Project dir
+  - `models.py` - Declare database models for interaction in this file
+  - `__init__.py` - Application initialization and configuration
+  - `main.py` - Logic of the application for browsing after signup/login
+  - `auth.py` - Signup and login of the user
+  - `books.py` - Model for creating dynamic table(book/story)

 # Future Advancements